mcelrath/braidcoin/braidpool_spec.md

 second and third linew are the additional nodes in the transaction Merkle tree necessary to verify that the specified `Coinbase Transaction` and `Payout Commitment` transactions are included in the `Merkle Root`.
-This `Coinbase Transaction` commits to any additional data needed for the braidpool's [braid consensus mechansim](#braid-consensus-mechanism), in an `OP_RETURN` output.
+This `Coinbase Transaction` commits to any additional data needed for the Braidpool's [braid consensus mechansim](#braid-consensus-mechanism), in an `OP_RETURN` output.
 (FIXME: commit to Braidpool Metadata via pubkey tweak instead, and omit the `OP_RETURN`?)